 We all want to know that what we do at work matters and that what we do has value.
 Research shows that employees are more satisfied with their job and their life overall when they feel their work matters.

-According to Career Builder, 50% of employees said they believed turnover would decrease if managers simply recognised their efforts more frequently.
+According to Career Builder, 50% of employees said they believed turnover would decrease if managers simply recognized their efforts more frequently.

 One of the most effective ways of helping employees feel that what they do matters is through praise.
 Praise helps employees believe in themselves and their abilities, helps them grow in confidence, lift their mood, inspires them to try new things and take positive risks.